South Cebu boasts epic waterfalls, panoramic viewpoints, swimming with whale sharks, and much more!

-I have put together the ultimate guide of 11 Best South Cebu Tourist Spots including where to find them and what to expect!
+I have put together this complete guide of 11 Best South Cebu Tourist Spots including where to find them and what to expect at each one.

-Also in this South Cebu Itinerary, you will find other useful information on how to get to South Cebu, where to stay in South Cebu, getting around and the best time to visit!
+Also in this guide, I’ve included useful information on how to get to South Cebu, where to stay in South Cebu, how to get around, and the best time to visit.

 Kawasan Falls is located just 45 minutes drive from Moalboal in South Cebu.

-I recommend pre-booking a Kawasan Falls Tour Package online with Klook which includes return transfers from your accommodation in Moalboal so you won’t need to worry about the logistics.
+I recommend pre-booking a Kawasan Falls Tour Package online with Viator which includes return transfers from your accommodation in Moalboal so you won’t need to worry about the logistics.

 If you visit Osmena Peak without a tour the entrance fee is 30 pesos.
 From the jump-off point, the hike to Osmena Peak is a short fifteen to twenty minutes along a narrow, rocky path passing by thinly forested areas and farmer’s crops.